../vm-guest-os-debian

 sudo mount "${GUEST_LOOP_DEV}p1" "${GUEST_MOUNT_PATH}"

-Bootstrap a basic Debian (bullseye) system, including only essential packages (minbase) and setting the amd64 architecture.
+Bootstrap a basic Debian (bullseye) system, including only essential packages (minbase) and setting the architecture (amd64).

 After the previous command, the system should have a size of approximately 220 megabytes.
 However, at the moment, the system is incomplete.
 It doesn't have the kernel, the boot loader, the initialization process to bootstrap the system, or the network manager.